pranjay-poddar/Dev-Geeks/ML Projects/Diabetes ML:EDA/Readme.md

 ## Results

-After evaluating the models, we found that [mention the best-performing model] achieved the highest accuracy of [accuracy score].
+After evaluating the models, we found that **XGBoost Classifier** achieved the highest accuracy of **90.9%** .
 It outperformed the other models in terms of precision, recall, and F1-score as well.

 ## Conclusion